topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 Need to check that all annotations are correct, but very little seems to be regulated; SOME upregulation at 56d?
 * Where there are multiple copies of a gene, some are upregulated while others are downregulated
   * How different are their sequences?
+* Re: glyceraldehyde 3-phosphate dehydrogenase:
+  * "In addition to this long established metabolic function, GAPDH has recently been implicated in several non-metabolic processes, including transcription activation, initiation of apoptosis, ER to Golgi vesicle shuttling, and fast axonal, or axoplasmic transport" (Wikipedia)

 _Results below are preliminary; some genes may be unaccounted for_